 - Program funds may not be used to reimburse applicants for projects already initiated or completed.

 - Project funds may not be used for travel, salaries, or other administrative overhead costs.
 Funds may not be used to purchase land or buildings or to construct substantial buildings.
 Funds must be used in compliance with the Foundation’s policies on construction or renovation.

-- All funded projects must be completed and final reports are due by April 30 of the Rotary year in which funding is received.
-(The final report is due within 60 days of project completion, but April 30 is the absolute last day for submission.)
+- All funded projects must be completed and final reports are due by May 15 of the Rotary year in which funding is received, in this case by May 15, 2022.
+(The final report is due within 60 days of project completion, but May 15 is the absolute last day for submission.)
 The final report will include:

 - A highly detailed and clearly organized report of all expenses.

 - Copies of receipts for all items purchased.

 - A detailed account of Rotarian participation in the implementation of the grant.